-When you’re buying life insurance, choosing the people listed in the policy is an important step.
+When you’re buying life insurance, choosing the people listed in the policy is a really important step.
 In order for your life insurance coverage to be an effective financial safety net, the right people need to be listed as the policyholder, the insured, and the beneficiary.
 But what sets each one apart and are they interchangeable?
 Here is what you need to know so that your life insurance policy can be set up correctly.

 The policyholder is the person who buys the life insurance policy and owns it.
 They are also responsible for paying the premiums to keep the coverage active, and choosing the right policyholder ensures that there isn’t a policy lapse.
 If you are the policyholder, you are the only person who can make changes to an insurance policy, such as adjusting the beneficiaries.